lohitpt252003/frontend-for-annaforces/app/README.md

 ## Data Structure

+For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../DATA/README.md) file.

+## Data Structure

+For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../DATA/README.md) file.

+## Data Structure

-For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../../DATA/README.md) file.
+For a detailed understanding of how problems, submissions, users, and solutions are structured and stored, please refer to the [DATA/README.md](../DATA/README.md) file.

 ## Project Structure

-The main application directory is `frontend-for-annaforces/app`.
+The main frontend application is located in the `frontend-for-annaforces/app` directory.

 ## Getting Started